sriechers/fakestagram/README.md

 The GraphQl request are send via [ApolloClient](https://www.apollographql.com/docs/react/) for React.

+# DEMO available

+You can check out a working demo of the project [here](https://fakestagram-sriechers.vercel.app/)

 # Realtime Chat

 In order to achieve a realtime chat, the app uses a websocket connection to the hasura server to display chat messages.